gitter-badger/luda/site/html/_elements/button.md

-### Radio Button
+### Radio Buttons
-Use the class `.btn-radio` and other button style classes to create radio buttons.
+Radio buttons are similar to checkbox buttons, they wrap radios inside, so they behave as normal radio elements.

+A radio button can be created just like a checkbox button, just replace the `.btn-check` class with the `.btn-radio` class, and replace the checkbox type `<input>` with a radio type `<input>`.
 {% capture radio_button %}
 <div class="btn-radio btn-hollow-primary">
   <input type="radio" name="decision" value="yes">